James Hunt: 1976–1978: McLaren

 Before the start of 1977, Hunt attended a gala function at the Europa Hotel in London where he was awarded the Tarmac Trophy, along with two cheques, for £2000 and £500 respectively, a magnum of champagne and other awards.
 The presentation was made by the Duke of Kent.
 Hunt made an acceptance speech after the event which was considered "suitably gracious and glamorous".
 The media were critical of Hunt as he attended the event dressed in jeans, T-shirt and a decrepit windbreaker.

 Before the South African Grand Prix, Hunt was confronted by customs officials who searched his luggage, finding no illegal substances except a publication that contravened the strict obscenity laws of South Africa.
 Hunt was later released, and tested at Kyalami where his McLaren M26 suffered a loose brake caliper which cut a hole in one of the tyres.
 He recovered and put the car on pole position.
-The race saw Hunt suffer a collision with Jody Schekter's Wolf and another with Patrick Depailler's Tyrrell, but he still managed to finish fourth.
+The race saw Hunt suffer a collision with Jody Scheckter's Wolf and another with Patrick Depailler's Tyrrell, but he still managed to finish fourth.

 The season did not start well for Hunt.
 The McLaren M26 was problematic in the early part of the season, during which Niki Lauda, Mario Andretti and Jody Scheckter took a considerable lead in the Drivers' Championship.
 Towards the end of the year Hunt and the McLaren M26 were quicker than any rival combination other than Mario Andretti and the Lotus 78.
 Hunt won in Silverstone after trailing the Brabham of John Watson for 25 laps.
 He then took a further victory at Watkins Glen.
 At the Canadian Grand Prix, Hunt retired after a collision with team-mate Jochen Mass and was fined $2000 for assaulting a marshal and $750 for walking back to the pit lane in an "unsafe manner".
 In Fuji, Hunt won the race but did not attend the podium ceremony resulting in a fine of $20,000.
 He finished fifth in the World Drivers' Championship.